robinbryce/rkvst-public-notary-example/README.md

 ## Where can I see it ?

-On our favourite svelte hosting provider, vercel at this link [rkvst-public-notary-example.vercel.app](https://rkvst-public-notary-example.vercel.app/)
+On our favourite svelte hosting provider, vercel.

-(Please note this is subject to rate limits)
+**THIS IS THE HACKATHON DEMO LINK**: [hackathon demo](https://rkvst-public-notary-example-fb5haw2jd-robinbryce.vercel.app/)
+* This is the code commit at that time.
+It worked locally but not on vercel. https://github.com/robinbryce/rkvst-public-notary-example/commit/abd47574742b2cd8a3b083d069dbaf579f4784dc
+* This [demo that missed the deadline](https://rkvst-public-notary-example.vercel.app/) is after fixing the bug that broke the deployment.
+* This is the corresponding commit https://github.com/robinbryce/rkvst-public-notary-example/commit/a68e8c3c7429b165f7bdc211c8bd8e05f8aac9f8

 ## What is this demo about ?